microsoft/AL-Go/Workshop/AutomatedTests.md

 | ![image](https://user-images.githubusercontent.com/10775043/232337935-f20f3e8b-94a7-42cf-a97a-37ce09f9a479.png) |
 |-|

+As already mentioned, running complete builds with full tests does take more time than containerless compiling.
+We are working on improving this.

+Our recommendation is that you run your full test suite during CI/CD, but it is possible with AL-Go for GitHub, to not run the tests during CI/CD and then postpone them to a nightly test run using a scheduled run of the Test Current workflow.

-Running tests every time you change your code is nice, but what about running your tests with latest or future versions of Business Central?
+So, let's see what it takes to setup scheduled runs for running the tests with latest or future versions of Business Central?

 ---
 [Index](Index.md)&nbsp;&nbsp;[next](ScheduledTestRuns.md)